vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ## 1\.
 Description
 ### 1.1 Behavior and structure models
-The behavior of Orthogonal example is defined by a statechart that looks as follows.
+The behavior of this example is defined by a statechart that looks as follows.

 ![orthogonal-state-machine](images/orthogonal.png)